Must-Read Legal Websites for Attorneys

 Get the most out of online resources available to you

-Being an attorney doesn’t mean should be stuck reading briefs and journal articles each and every day.
-There are so many great online publications and blogs that have so much rich content that range from timely law topics to career tips, to the common struggles of a lawyer.
+Being an attorney doesn’t mean you should be stuck reading briefs and journal articles each and every day.
+There are so many great online publications and blogs that have so much rich content that ranges from timely law topics to career tips, to the common struggles of a lawyer.
 Not only can these websites provide great resources, but also the articles can often help you feel more rejuvenated and enthusiastic about the law.

-- JD Supra: This website syndicates content from publications to blogs on a multitude of law and business topics.
+"JDSupra.com" syndicates content from publications to blogs on a multitude of law and business topics.
 JD Supra readers include in-house counsel, business leaders, reporters, and editors.
 The ability to search the site by topic area is very helpful, especially if you are researching a specific field such as same-sex marriage or patents.
 The “Trending” feature at the top of the website lets you read the most popular and topical articles being circulated and read.

-- Findlaw.com: This legal website provides job listings for a wide range of legal professionals.
+"Findlaw.com" provides job listings for a wide range of legal professionals.
 It also maintains a comprehensive set of legal resources for law students and legal professionals including case law and legal news.